 Tutorial: Peer on-premises environments to Azure VMware Solution

-After you deploy your Azure VMware Solution private cloud, you'll connect it to your on-premises environment.
+After you deploy your Azure VMware Solution private cloud, connect it to your on-premises environment.
 ExpressRoute Global Reach connects your on-premises environment to your Azure VMware Solution private cloud.
 The ExpressRoute Global Reach connection is established between the private cloud ExpressRoute circuit and an existing ExpressRoute connection to your on-premises environments.

 You can connect through VPN, but that's out of scope for this quick start guide.